mohamed-alattal/challenges/frontend/problems/f1_follows_over_time_graph.md

 Take in consideration:
 - The graph must show the number of follows during the time.
-- We suggest you to use [json server](https://github.com/typicode/json-server) to simulate an API calls.
+- We suggest you to use [json server](https://github.com/typicode/json-server) to simulate API calls.
-- In Background Information you have a example of a received data.
+- In Background Information you have a example of the received data.
 If you think there would be a better data structure, please feel free to suggest.
 - The built component must be reusable for other data (example: progress referrals over time)
 - Must be possible to see different views of the progress: daily, weekly and monthly.
 - Automated tests are valued.